-OBJECTIVE: why are we doing this?
+OBJECTIVE Why are we doing this?

 - Do you want people to take action?
-Is that action a letter, an online activity or a petition? - Do you want them to come to a rally or event? - Do you want them to put pressure on the local MP to raise something in parliament?
-TARGETS: who do we want to reach?
+Is that action a letter, an online activity or a petition? - Do you want them to come to a rally or event? - Do you want them to put pressure on your local MP to raise something in parliament?
+TARGETS Who do we want to reach?

 Do you want your key message to reach the public or decision-makers?
 This will influence the type of media outlet you target and your message.

+MESSAGE

-MESSAGE: what one key point do we want to get across?
+What one key point do we want to get across?

 This needs to be clear and effective to the public or a press photographer.
-Amnesty UK usually provides a campaigning message, but if it's your own event, try to boil your message down to one pithy sentence or soundbite.
-LOCAL ANGLE: is there a link between the story and our local setting?
+Amnesty UK usually provides a campaigning message, but if it's your own event, try to boil your message down to one simple sentence or soundbite.
+LOCAL ANGLE Is there a link between the story and a local setting?
 Does this issue or campaign impact on local people?
 Are local companies, universities or MPs relevant or involved?
-Our issues are often international, but the fact that the local Amnesty group is doing something can often be enough of a local angle.
+Our issues are often international, but the fact that the local Amnesty group is doing something can be enough to generate media interest.
+MEDIA TIPS The press contacts lists you supplied were great.

-© Private

-MEDIA TIPS

-The press contacts lists you supplied were great.
 I sent a last-minute email to the whole lot and BBC North West TV rang me back asking for photos of Nigel Kennedy's appearance at our vigil for Burma in Manchester.
 Thanks for all the encouragement!
 Mike Reed, Manchester group

-MAKING THE HEADLINES